Schnoodert/x_team116/proposal.md

-# X-Team 116 Project Proposal
+# X-Team 116 Smart Purchase Planner

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files